johnalison/WorkingPhilosophy/BookNotes/TheRedQueen.md

 - People are strangely more apt to say of a baby, "He (or she) looks just like his father" than his mother. and that it is the mothers relative who are most likely to say this.

-- Mankind may be the mammal with the greatest division of sexual labor and the greatest of mental differences between the sexes.
+- Mankind may be the mammal with the greatest division of sexual labor and the greatest of mental differences between the sexes. (#WhoWeAre)

-- Contradiction at the heat of feminism: You cannot say first, that men and women are equally capable of all jobs, and second that if jobs were done by women they would be done differently.
+- Contradiction at the heart of feminism: You cannot say first, that men and women are equally capable of all jobs, and second that if jobs were done by women they would be done differently. (#Politics)

 - Not that racial and cultural differences cannot exist.
 Just as a white man has different skin color from a black man, so it is quite possible that he also has a somewhat different mind.
 But given what we know of evolution, it is not very likely.
-The evolutionary pressures that have shaped the human mind - principally competitive relations  with kin members, tribal allies, and sexual partners -- are and have been the same for white and black men and were at work before the ancestors of whites left Africa 1e5 years ago.
+The evolutionary pressures that have shaped the human mind - principally competitive relations  with kin members, tribal allies, and sexual partners -- are and have been the same for white and black men and were at work before the ancestors of whites left Africa 1e5 years ago. (#Politics)

-- The male preference for skinniness seems positively maladaptive.
+- The male preference for skinniness seems positively maladaptive. (#Paradox)

 - The male obsession with youth is characteristically human.
 There is no other animal yet studied that shares this obsession quite as strongly.
-This is obviously because of the human habits of lifelong marriage and long, slow periods of child rearing are also unique.
+This is obviously because of the human habits of lifelong marriage and long, slow periods of child rearing are also unique. (#WhoWeAre)

 - "Coolidge effect" Calvin Cooldige and his wife where being shown around a farm.
 Learning that a cockerel could have sex dozens of times a day, Mrs Coolidge said: "Pleas tell that to this president".
 On being told, Mr Coolidge asked, "Same hen every time?"
 "Oh, no, Mr President.
 A different one each time" The president continued: "Tell that to Mrs. Coolidge"

 - The depressing part of Darwin's insight is that it shows how beauty cannot exist without ugliness.
-Sexual selection, Red Queen-style, in inevitably a cause of dissatisfaction, vain striving, and misery to individuals.
-(See the Buddha)
+Sexual selection, Red Queen-style, in inevitably a cause of dissatisfaction, vain striving, and misery to individuals. (#Buddhism)

 - What caused the sudden and spectacular expansion of that one ape's head, from which so much else flowed ?
 And why did it happen to one ape and not another ?
 What can account for the astonishing speed, and the accelerating speed of the change?
 These questions may seem to have nothing to do with the subject of this book, but the answer may lie with sex.
-The evolution of mans big head was the result of a Red Queen sexual contest between individuals of the same gender.
+The evolution of mans big head was the result of a Red Queen sexual contest between individuals of the same gender. (#WhoWeAre)

 - Almost all linguists agree with Noam Chomsky that there is a "deep structure" that is universal to all languages and that is programmed into th e brain rather than learned.

 - Philosophers assume that intelligence and consciousness have obvious advantages and get on with the serious debate about what consciousness is.
-Before the 1970s there was very little evidence that any of them had even posed the obvious evolutionary question: Why is intelligence a good thing ?
+Before the 1970s there was very little evidence that any of them had even posed the obvious evolutionary question: Why is intelligence a good thing ? (#Consciousness)

 - The things of which we are conscious are mostly the mental events that concern social actions.
-Consciousness operates on a "need to know" policy.
+Consciousness operates on a "need to know" policy. (#Consciousness)

-- No conversation between people who know each other well ever lingers for long on any topic other than the behavior, ambitions, motives, frailties and affairs of other members of the group.
+- No conversation between people who know each other well ever lingers for long on any topic other than the behavior, ambitions, motives, frailties and affairs of other members of the group. (#Consciousness)

-- The human mind may not be much suited to logic at all, but it is well suited to judging the fairness of social bargains and the sincerity of social offers.
+- The human mind may not be much suited to logic at all, but it is well suited to judging the fairness of social bargains and the sincerity of social offers. (#Consciousness)

 - The neocortex is largely a courtship device to attract and retain sexual mates: Its specific evolutionary function is to stimulate and entertain other people, and to assess the stimulation attempts of others.

 - Wherever else in the animal kingdom we find greatly exaggerated and enlarged ornaments, we have been able to explain them by the runaway, sexy-son, Fisher effect of intense sexual selection.
 It seems perverse not to consider it when trying to explain the exponential expansion of the brain.

-- Dance, music, humor, and sexual foreplay are all features unique to human beings.
+- Dance, music, humor, and sexual foreplay are all features unique to human beings. (#WhoWeAre)

 - We are as domesticated as any dog or cow, perhaps more so.
-We have bred out of ourselves all sorts of instincts that were probably features of our Pleistocene nature.
+We have bred out of ourselves all sorts of instincts that were probably features of our Pleistocene nature.  (#WhoWeAre)